 Dr Andrew Arsan

 From 2013 to 2018, I served as Convenor of the Part I survey paper 'Empires and World History from the Fifteenth Century to the First World War'.
-I have also lectured for Papers 18, 'European History since 1890', and 23, 'World History since 1914'.
+I have also lectured for Papers 18, 'European History since 1890', and 23, 'World History since 1914', and taught for a variety of Themes & Sources courses - and in particular 'The Bandung Moment', on anti-colonial thought in the twentieth century.

 At Part II, I convene the Specified Subject 'Middle Eastern Modernities since c.1700'.